PitlouPitlou/portfolio/automationExercice/readme.md

 6. Enter correct email address and password
 7. Click 'login' button
 8. Verify that 'Logged in as username' is visible
-9. Click 'Delete Account' button
-10. Verify that 'ACCOUNT DELETED!' is visible

 <br>